Ryan Zinke Declares Victory in Race for New Montana House Seat - Flathead Beacon

 “I’m incredibly grateful to the people of Western Montana for once again placing their trust in me to fight for them in Washington D.C.,” according to the prepared statement.
 “The voters saw through the vicious lies and deceit of my opponents and radical political groups.
 Truth matters, and now it’s time to fight for freedom and protect our way of life in Montana.”

-According to Tranel’s campaign, the Democrat will “make a statement regarding current election results” at a press conference in Missoula at 9:30 a.m.
+According to a release from Tranel’s campaign sent to reporters shortly after 9 p.m.
+Wednesday, the Democrat was preparing to “make a statement regarding current election results” at a press conference in Missoula at 9:30 a.m.
 Thursday.

 The midterm-election race to decide who would occupy a second congressional seat in Montana marked an historic occasion; since 1990, it has remained one of only a handful of states that elects a single member to the U.S. House of Representatives.
 The state’s newly drawn First Congressional District not only doubles Montana’s representation in Congress, but it more evenly divides the responsibilities of what for three decades has been an at-large seat covering every inch of the state’s 147,000 square miles.

-For the past two years, that representative has been Republican Matt Rosendale, who easily won a second term this week as he fended off a pair of challengers in the race for his newly drawn district covering the eastern portion of the state.
+For the past two years, that representative has been Republican Matt Rosendale, who easily won a second term Tuesday as he fended off a pair of challengers in the race for his newly drawn district covering the eastern portion of the state.

 As results tricked in Tuesday night, Zinke gathered with supporters at Casey’s Bar in his hometown of Whitefish; however, he didn’t address the crowd or issue a public statement until late Wednesday, when the results picture became clearer.